 When it comes to optics, proprietary features and brand names are the most expensive options you can get.
 Proprietary features are great, sometimes.
-Truly innovative companies like Leupold and Vortex put out reasonably priced scopes that combined proprietary features and prices that are available.
+Truly innovative companies like Leupold and Vortex put out reasonably priced scopes that combined proprietary features and prices that are enviable.
 Companies like US Palm and NightForce take advantage of charging money for their brand name and providing very niche capabilities.

 Try to stick to companies that provide customer support and warranties, but don’t buy from a company simply because it’s a boutique brand.
-There are companies that make their entire business model off of simply reselling the same features and level performance of their competitors, but it three times the price.
+There are companies that make their entire business model off of simply reselling the same features and level performance of their competitors, but at three times the price.
 Everyone would love the tricked-out night vision, ebr stock, and custom Zeiss scope equipped rifle, but at what cost?

 Depending on the type of shooting you’re going to be doing, you’re going to need a different scope that someone with the same M1A.
 Scopes are a lot like vehicles.
 You don’t the same thing with a minivan that you do with a pickup truck.

 Much the same way you don’t plink with the same scope that you are going to be hunting with.
 However, a few features that you are going to want regardless of which will be doing are the following: waterproof, fog proof, O-ring sealing, dry nitrogen purging, fully multicoated lenses, and single piece construction.

 Even the cheapest imported scopes on the market have those features.
 At a minimum, this will allow you to comfortably carry your rifle from your truck to a deer stand or into a range and shoot with it.
 Whether or not your scope lasts a long time, has glass clear enough to shoot at 1000 yards, or will allow you to easily make adjustments with target turrets, is completely up to the manufacturer’s level of quality.

 Like everything else in life, there’s a difference in what you pay for and there’s a difference between an affordable “Walmart Special” and an expensive Trijicon ACOG.